verrazzano/docs/content/en/docs/reference/API/Multicluster/MultiClusterSecret.md

 ---
 The MultiClusterSecret custom resource is an envelope used to distribute Kubernetes Secret resources in a multicluster environment.

-**NOTE**: Starting with Verrazzano v1.1.0, it is preferred that the MultiClusterSecret custom resource not be used but instead specify [secrets](../multiclusterapplicationconfiguration) in the MultiClusterApplicationConfiguration resource.
+**NOTE**: Starting with Verrazzano v1.1.0, it is preferred that the MultiClusterSecret custom resource not be used; instead specify [MultiClusterApplicationConfiguration resource](../multiclusterapplicationconfiguration) in the MultiClusterApplicationConfiguration resource.
 See the example application, [Multicluster ToDo List]({{< relref "/docs/samples/multicluster/todo-list/" >}}) where secrets are specified in a MultiClusterApplicationConfiguration resource.

 Here is a sample MultiClusterSecret that specifies a Kubernetes secret to create on the cluster named `managed1`.